-Visit and submit your FAFSA before Feb.
-1, 2026 to receive a $1,000 visit grant and a $1,000 FAFSA grant.
+New Fall 2026 on-campus first-time freshmen and transfer students: Visit campus and submit your FAFSA by Feb.
+1, 2026 to receive a $1,000 Visit grant and a $1,000 FAFSA grant.
 Schedule your visit today!

 Hands-on Experience Through FIN 421 – Investments